-Any direct or indirect discrimination, reference to and incitement to discrimination, and assistance in discriminatory treatment on the basis of sex, race, colour, gender, belonging to a marginalized group, ethnic origin, language, nationality, social background, religion or religious beliefs, other types of beliefs, education, political affiliation, personal or social status, mental and physical impediment, age, family or marital status, property status, health condition or any other basis anticipated by a law or ratified international agreement shall be prohibited.
+Any direct or indirect discrimination, reference to and incitement to discrimination, and assistance in discriminatory treatment on the basis of sex, race, skin colour, origin, gender, genus, belonging to a marginalized group, national or ethnic origin, language, nationality, sexual orientation, gender identity, language, citizenship, social background, religion or religious beliefs, other types of beliefs, education, political affiliation, personal or social status, mental and physical impediment, age, family or marital status, property status, health condition or any other basis shall be prohibited.

-Any type of emotional abuse at the workplace (mobbing) is prohibited.
-Emotional abuse at the workplace is discrimination.
-Emotional abuse at the workplace, in terms of this Law, is any negative behaviour of individual or group being often repeated (in minimum period of six months), and refers to violation of the dignity, integrity, reputation and honour of the employees, and causes fear or creates unfriendly, humiliating or offensive behaviour, with final aim to terminate the labour relation or quit the workplace.
-One or several persons with negative behaviour in terms, regardless of their capacity (employer as natural person, responsible person or worker) can perform emotional abuse on the workplace.
+Any type of mental abuse at the workplace (mobbing) is prohibited.
+Mental abuse at the workplace is considered as discrimination.
+Mental abuse at the workplace, in terms of the Labour Law, is any negative behaviour of individual or group being often repeated (in minimum period of six months), and refers to violation of the dignity, integrity, reputation and honour of the employees, and causes fear or creates unfriendly, humiliating or offensive behaviour, with final aim to terminate the labour relation or quit the workplace.
+One or several persons with negative behaviour in terms, regardless of their capacity (employer as natural person, responsible person or worker) can perform mental abuse on the workplace.

-The emotional abuse on the workplace is regulated by the Law on Protection Against Harassment at the Workplace8.
+The mobbing is more specifically regulated by the Law on Protection Against Harassment at the Workplace8.
 This Law regulates the rights, obligations, and responsibilities of the employers and employees related to prevention of mental and sexual harassment at the workplace and at the place of work ("harassment at the workplace"), the measures and the procedure for protection against harassment at the workplace, as well as the other matters referring to the prevention of, and protection against, harassment at the workplace.
-The purpose of this Law shall be prevention and protection against mental and sexual harassment at the workplace, i.e., the place of work and provision of a healthy working environment.
+The purpose of this Law is prevention and protection against mental and sexual harassment at the workplace, i.e., the place of work and provision of a healthy working environment.